The Homosexual Was Invented in 1869

 The AIDS crisis of the 1980s did something to gay identity that nothing else had done: it made identity survival.

 Young men were dying.
 The government was ignoring them.
 Hospitals were refusing them.
 Families were disowning them.
-And the only people who showed up—who organized care networks, who fought for research funding, who held the dying and buried the dead—were the community.
+And the only people who showed up, organised care networks, fought for research funding, who held the dying and buried the dead were the community.

 You cannot understand modern LGBT identity politics without understanding that they were forged in a crucible where belonging to the community meant someone would bring you soup when you were sick and fight for the drugs that might save your life, and not belonging meant dying alone while the president refused to say the word “AIDS.”